PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 ## Splashback

 `rainSplashback.glsl` adds sparse three-droplet bursts using the existing ripple cell seeds and birth phase.
+One small ripple per coarse cell supplies splashback, keeping its gather fixed despite the smaller rings.
 Initial velocity follows the combined terrain/unit normal plus a small tangent spread; world gravity returns droplets to the surface within 0.375 seconds (roughly one world unit peak height).
 This does not simulate collisions with the falling streaks.
-The existing ripple animation is unchanged.
+Ripple and splash phases use the same shared speed constant.

 The fullscreen pass gathers a bounded 3x3 ripple-cell neighbourhood.
 Inactive impacts are rejected before texture reads; source depth and normal checks reject